How Zero Trust Allows Organizations to Address Each Step in the Cyber Kill Chain

 - A perimeter exists but it is not all encompassing.

-- The network often isn’t exclusive to my organisation.
+- The network often isn’t exclusive to my organization.

 - Devices I do not control exist on my network.